Tag Questions ESL Games, Activities and Worksheets

 Let's Find Out

-ESL Tag Questions Activity - Grammar and Speaking: Asking and Answering Questions from Prompts, Freer Practice, Writing Sentences from Prompts - Group Work - Intermediate (B1) - 45 minutes
+ESL Tag Questions Activity - Grammar, Speaking and Writing: Asking and Answering Questions from Prompts, Writing Sentences from Prompts - Group Work - Intermediate (B1) - 40 minutes

-In this interesting tag questions speaking activity, students find out their classmates' opinions on certain topics.
+In this interesting tag questions activity, students conduct a survey to find out their classmates' opinions on certain topics using tag questions and then write about the results.
 Students begin by ticking statements on the worksheet that they agree with.
-In groups, students then interview the other members of their group to find out their opinion on each statement.
-They do this by asking one another tag questions, e.g. 'You would like to be ten years younger, wouldn’t you?'
-Students record the statements that each group member agrees with by putting a tick in the appropriate column on the worksheet.
-When the students have finished, they tally the results and write sentences about their group's opinions using the phrases: All of us, Some of us, etc. Afterwards, groups report back to the class on their findings.
+Students then interview the other members of their group to find out their opinion on each statement by asking tag questions, e.g. 'You would like to be ten years younger, wouldn't you?'
+For each statement a group member agrees with, students put a tick for 'yes' in the appropriate column.
+Afterwards, students add up the ticks for each statement and write the total in the last column.
+Students then write sentences about their group's opinions using the phrases: All of us, Most of us, Some of us, None of us, etc. Afterwards, groups report back their results to the class.

 Let's Find Out Preview